RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

--Using python for the cursor control because 1) compatible with OpenCV 2) compatible with group member skillsets -Never made extension but it is a project which we feel is appropriate given our skillset -Using Trello and Slack for project management
+-Using python for the cursor control because 1) compatible with OpenCV 2) compatible with group member skillsets <br>
+-Never made extension but it is a project which we feel is appropriate given our skillset <br>
+-Using Trello and Slack for project management <br>

 #### Decisions that did not turn out as well as we hoped